catalyst-cooperative/pudl/docs/README.rst

 Just want to play with some example data?
 Install `Anaconda <https://www.anaconda.com/distribution/>`__ (or `miniconda <https://docs.conda.io/en/latest/miniconda.html>`__ if you like the command line) with at least Python 3.7.
+Then work through the following commands in a terminal:

+**NOTE (2019-09-13): We are in transition to using data packages and SQLite.
+The following instructions won't work until we release version 0.2.0, which should happen before 2019-09-16 Until then, you'll need to clone the repository to use the datapackage / SQLite version of PUDL.**

 .. code-block:: console